adekolaolat/bods-liverpool-azure-data-engineering/guides/transformation.md

 - Since I have collected some data already, I need to do a batch loading of the historical data from `bronze` container and then updating daily with new data, all flowing into the `silver` container.
 - Use Auto Loader to read files from bonze container.
 [Why use Autoloader?](https://www.youtube.com/watch?v=8a38Fv9cpd8)
 - Implement batch and incremental loading for gold notebook.
+- Daily updates of data in the silver and gold layer.